 You all heard it by now as SOPA is everywhere.
-Today is a special day, when big sites like Wikipedia, Reddit and others protest against SOPA & PIPA.
+Today is a special day when big sites like Wikipedia, Reddit, and others protest against SOPA & PIPA.
 Since last few weeks it is a very hot topic for everyone and when Obama administration said it will not sign this legislation I thought – the worst is over.
 Well, I was wrong.
-SOPA strikes back.With all the big companies protesting against the new legislation and all the criticism in the internet I really though there is no way they will go on with this.
+SOPA strikes back.With all the big companies protesting against the new legislation and all the criticism on the internet, I really thought there is no way they will go on with this.
 So far I have not read anywhere a single comment that would say that this is what is really needed, that this law is for our benefit.
 Just opposite.
-Everyone is pointing to the holes and the ways it acts against free internet, freedom of speech and how this new law can be abused.
+Everyone is pointing to the holes and the ways it acts against the free internet, freedom of speech and how this new law can be abused.

 Now, instead of opening up and allowing people how and when we watch and listen to the music they want even tighter control.
 And it does not matter that services like Netflix, Spotify and Hulu are a huge success.
-Success that could be even bigger if people around the world could use it freely, success that would bring them hard cash – nope.
-Under false pretend of loosing money, american jobs, blah, blah, blah… things like SOPA are prepared.
+The success that could be even bigger if people around the world could use it freely, a success that would bring them hard cash – nope.
+Under false pretend of losing money, American jobs, blah, blah, blah… things like SOPA are prepared.

 SOPA project is back online

 In January I read that SOPA was put on hold since it met with large opposition and lots and lots of critics.
 As I wrote I thought that is it.
 But it is not.
 I read today at TorrentFreak that SOPA project is back online.
 Apparently, the main man behind the project is expecting the works to start again this month.

 Let me quote after TorrentFreak (and Lamar Smith):

 “To enact legislation that protects consumers, businesses, and jobs from foreign thieves who steal America’s intellectual property, we will continue to bring together industry representatives and Members to find ways to combat online piracy,” Chairman Smith said.